-Dog fur stain removers and heavy chemicals should be a last resort, however, and should not be used unless the basic method of dog washing, grooming and natural products has failed.
-Even then, a trip to a professional groomer may be necessary for proper use of heavier products and to effectively remove the stains.
+Dog fur stain removers and heavy chemicals should be a last resort, however, and should not be used unless the basic method of dog washing, grooming, and natural products has failed.
+Even then, a trip to a professional groomer may be necessary for the proper use of heavier products and to effectively remove the stains.
 There are also recipes available for whitening shampoo if you would like to go with an all-natural product.

 READ NEXT: 9 Ways to Improve Your Dog’s Skin and Coat Health